 ECE 1250 – Introduction to Electrical & Computer Engineering

-Prerequisites: MATH 1210 or 1310 or 1311 (grade of "C" or better) OR AP Calc AB score of 4 or better OR AP Calc BC score of 3 or better.
+MATH 1210 or 1310 or 1311 (grade of "C-" or better).
 If (when?) you find you may have forgotten some math information you need in this class, check out the Khan Academy and others linked in the RESOURCE section of the assignments for help.
 The MATH tutoring center and TAs are also available to help you.

 No previous experience with electronics or programming is assumed or needed in this class.
 We will be starting from scratch.
 However, many students in this class will have had some experience, either formal or informal, and a few students will have had a lot of experience.
 If you are someone with little or no experience, do not be intimidated!
 We will be working together, and the course is designed to start from the beginning.
 If you are someone with some or much experience, do not be bored!
 It is likely we will be looking at the concepts in somewhat different ways than you have in the past, and I hope you will gain new ideas from this way of thinking.
 The applications I have included in nearly every lecture are likely to be of interest to students at all levels.
 Please do not feel you have to limit your exploration of electrical engineering to only what is in the homework.
 Extra credit assignments are given specifically to enable and encourage you to explore areas you are interested in in more depth.
 I hope you will enjoy this class as much as I will enjoy teaching it.